warpas/warpas.github.io/posts/unfinished/How to make apps talk to each other?.md

 [Blender UI](https://i.redd.it/u9nha9xbudnz.jpg) <change to img tag>

 Those interfaces are not pretty, but  they get the job done.
 The more features they brag about, the longer you have to spend on tutorials to know your way around the application.
 Some common characteristics of these UIs are:
-* They are designed so you could figure out how to use them your own
+* They are designed so you could figure out how to use them on your own
-* Touch, mouse and keyboard are the primary input methods
+* Touch, mouse and keyboard are the primary input methods.
+Usually in that order of importance
 * …

 But fear not!
 Interfaces can have an even more simplistic look and at the same time be even harder to use for the uninitiated.
 I’m talking, of course, about CLI.